National Three Peaks Challenge (24 Hours)

 The guide will aim to set a pace which the group can realistically attempt to complete the challenge within 24 hours.
 This will mean a relatively fast walk with minimal breaks of no more than a few minutes to drink, have a quick snack or catch your breath.
 If you are well off the pace or struggling, the guide may need to make a call as to whether you can continue the challenge.
 If you have concerns about your fitness levels or would like to take a little longer to complete the 3 peaks at a more leisurely pace, we recommend that you consider the National 3 Peaks -3 Days trip (also available through Skyhook).

-Accommodation in Fort William is in twin rooms.
+Accommodation in Fort William is in same gender twin rooms.
 Sharing a room is a great way to get to know your fellow trekkers.
 A single supplement in Fort William is sometimes possible (subject to availability).
 This needs to be requested before arrival.
 You can chat with the guide on your Skyhook dashboard.
-Single supplements cost £100pp.
-You need to pay this direct to the 3-Peaks Team, before the event.
+See solo supplement costs below.
+Note that these prices are set by the local accommodation, you need to pay this direct to the 3-Peaks Team, before the event.
+Please note that from 1st July 2026 prices for 2027 single supplements will be as follows: April - £150 May - £220 June - £230 July - £270 August - £240 September - £240 October - £160

 The total walking distance is 23 miles (37km) and the total ascent is 3064 metres (10,052ft).
 Ben Nevis is the highest point reached at 1,344m.

 Please choose your preferred pick-up location on your trip form after booking (it's on your dashboard).
-Pick ups are: * Birchwood Centre/Train Station Car Park 3 (WA3 7PU) - You can leave a car here for £10 for 5 days* - 10:15am * Warrington Bank Quay - 10:30am * Glasgow Central - 15:00pm * Glasgow Intl Airport - 15:30pm Drop offs are: * Chester Station * Warrington Bank Quay * Birchwood Centre/Train Station Car Park 3 (WA3 7PU) - If you left your car here you will be returned at the end of the challenge We only stop at each if required obviously. *Prices correct at time of publication Although we aim to complete the challenge on time (between 8:30-9:30 AM) times can vary depending on the speed of the group. **We cannot guarantee drop-off times and strongly advise that you either pay on the day for train tickets or book an anytime ticket**
+Pick ups are: * Birchwood Centre/Train Station Car Park 3 (WA3 7PU) - You can leave a car here for £10 for 5 days* - 10:15am * Warrington Bank Quay - 10:30am * Glasgow Central - 15:00pm * Glasgow Intl Airport - 15:30pm Drop offs are: * Chester Station * Warrington Bank Quay * Birchwood Centre/Train Station Car Park 3 (WA3 7PU) - If you left your car here you will be returned at the end of the challenge We only stop at each if required obviously. *Prices correct at time of publication Although we aim to complete the challenge on time (between 8:30-9:30 AM) times can vary depending on the speed of the group. **Although drop off usually occurs anytime between 11am and 15:00pm we cannot guarantee drop-off times and strongly advise that you either pay on the day for train tickets or book an anytime ticket**

 Meals and water are not included on this trip.
 The key is to eat small amounts and often.
 Make sure you bring enough food and snacks for 3 mountains.
 Energy bars, dried fruit and nuts, sandwiches and prepared pasta work well.
 For water, you will need to have at least 1.5l for each mountain (minimum 4.5l total).
 Any energy drinks should be in addition to this, to prevent dehydration.
 You will only need to carry enough water for each mountain at any time, the rest can be left in the vehicle.
 Do not rely on being able to refill your bottle at the start of each ascent.